Houseboat: Indonesia

 In Indonesia, a floating house is called as rumah apung.
-An example of a floating house in Indonesia is called rumah rakit (Indonesian: raft house), which is a type of traditional house found in riverine realm of South Sumatra, which is thought to have existed since the time of the Srivijaya kingdom.
+A rumah rakit (Indonesian: raft house) is a type of traditional house found in riverine realm of South Sumatra, which is thought to have existed since the time of the Srivijaya kingdom.
 Raft houses are built on rafts and float along the banks of the Musi River, Ogan River and Komering River.
 To avoid the raft drifting away, the raft house is tied to a serdang (tether).

 Laos

 In Laos, houseboats are used to accommodate tourists on the Mekong River.
 Usually referred to as "slow boats", the houseboats exist in wooden or steel variants.